quivalen/openshift-moodle-quickstart/README.md

 Security Considerations
 -----------------------
 Consult the Moodle documentation for best practices regarding securing your moodle installation.
-OpenShift automatically generates unique secret keys for your deployment into wp-config.php, but you may feel more comfortable following the Moodle documentation directly.
+OpenShift automatically creates an username and passoword (admin/moodle) so change it ASAP.
+You may feel more comfortable following the Moodle documentation directly.